Noise reduction in qubit readout with a two-mode squeezed interferometer: Results

-where $(I_c^{g(e)}, Q_c^{g(e)})$ is the center of the measurement result distribution when the qubit is in ground (excited) state and $\sigma_{g(e)}$ is the corresponding standard deviation.
-To determine the SNR, we prepare the qubit in the ground and excited state separately, and then perform the readout by sending a coherent probe signal through the cavity from its weak port.
-Given that the coupling strength of the strong port is much greater than that of the weak port $(Q_{weak} \gg Q_{strong})$, quantum fluctuation of the field inside the cavity will be set by the two-mode squeezed vacuum present at the strong port.
-For fair comparison with standard CS + PP readout, we drive the system from the weak port in all cases, rather than driving the entangler amplifier as proposed in \cite{Barzanjeh2014}.
-This has the advantage that there is ideally no interference in the amplitude of our signals, and a uniform displacement of the cavity in all measurements (see Fig.~\ref{fig: dist_vs_phase}), and so any change in SNR will be solely due to changing the quantum noise in the interferometer, rather than larger or smaller displacements drives applied to the cavity.
+To determine the SNR, we prepare the qubit in the ground and excited state separately, and then perform readout by sending a coherent probe signal through the cavity from its weak port.
+Given that the coupling strength of the strong port is much greater than that of the weak port $(Q_{weak} \gg Q_{strong})$, quantum fluctuation of the cavity field will be set by either two-mode squeezed vacuum (entangler on) or vacuum (entangler off) entering from the strong port.
+With this setup, it is straight forward to obtain fair comparison with standard CS + PP readout as there is ideally no interference in the average amplitude of the readout signals, and so any change in SNR will be solely due to changing the quantum noise in the interferometer.

+In this experiment, the cavity drive strength is the same as that used Fig.~\ref{fig:TMS_noise} which populates the cavity with 2.1 photons in steady state and gives a SNR of 0.9 in CS + PP readout.
+With this cavity drive strength, entangler gain as large as 3.5~dB can be used without causing significant analyzer gain compression (see Fig.~\ref{fig:TMS pump leakage}(b)).
+This allows us to perform qubit readout with the maximum amount of noise suppression achievable in our system (Fig.~\ref{fig:TMS_noise}).
+It also allows us to characterize the measurement efficiency of these readout schemes with the weak measurement protocol under same conditions which will be discussed in the next section.

-In Fig.~\ref{fig: SNR}, we show the SNR of the dispersive readout with displaced two-mode squeezed vacuum as a function of relative pump phase for different entangler gain.
-The data is normalized to the average SNR of coherent light ($G_e = 0$~dB) readout with the same strength.
-Improvement in SNR, as large as $44\%$, is observed for relative pump phase in the range of $\ang{140}$ to $\ang{240}$ over a wide range of entangler gain.
-In this range, the signal is actually $8\%$ \textit{smaller} than in CS+PP case (see Fig.~\ref{fig: Pump_leakage}), and so the entirety of the improvement in SNR is due to suppressed noise in the interferometer's output.
-Such an improvement in SNR would translate into a suppression of readout error rate that is due to the finite SNR by a factor of 5 when starting out with an error rate of $1\%$ with coherent light, which is normally achievable in superconducting qubit systems.
+Fig.~\ref{fig:SNR}(a) shows the SNR of two-mode squeezed light readout as a function of relative pump phase ($\Delta \phi$) for different entangler gains.
+The data is normalized to the average SNR of CS + PP readout ($G_E=0$~dB) with the same cavity drive strength.
+Improvement in SNR, as large as $31\%$, is observed for relative pump phase in the range of $\ang{140}$ to $\ang{240}$.
+Outside this range, readout with two-mode squeezed light has a lower SNR than with coherent light due to one or both of the two qubit states having a substantially higher noise than coherent light readout.
+These data are accurately reproduced (color curves) by a fit to our model with analyzer gain as a fit parameter (Section~\ref{sec:TMS_thry}), with analyzer gain between 19.5~dB and 20.2~dB for as expected $G_E \leq 3.5$~dB, and 17.9~dB for $G_E = 4.5$~dB which accounts for analyzer gain compression under this entangler gain.